By Geoffrey C Porter

 He smiled.
 “You’ll never know, will you?”

 I met this girl, and she was nice.
 She did the most wonderful things to me.
 She wore no bracelet though.
 She used to buy these chewy, little sweet candies called Bit-O-Honey.
 I even tried one.
-It was like bliss.
+Like bliss.
 Not the same kind of bliss being with her was like, but definitely sensory bliss in the form of taste.
 And the ice cream, she loved ice cream.
 She would buy pints of the best flavors and always offer to share with me.
 I couldn’t stand it.
 Better to starve, I said, and I broke up with her.
-It wasn’t the best decision I ever made in hindsight, but I was going through three insulin cartridges a week!
+Not the best decision I ever made in hindsight, but I burned through three insulin cartridges a week!
 I was back down to one cartridge a week in no time.

 I grew a little older.
 I took on a job jumping through hoops for a big company.